-Dr. Koenig has performed with many different early music groups, some worth mentioning in a biography, some not.
-She has won several competions and hast lost many competitions.
-She has received accolades for her playing by people worth mentioning.
-She spends many hours playing music by dead composers in poorly heated churches.
-Sometimes she gets lucky and performs in well heated spaces.
-Completely over educated, Dr Koenig has a bachelors, masters, and doctorate in Bassoon, studing with Kim Walker and Marc Vallon, repectively.
-Additionally she studied with Michael McCraw on bassoons and recorders and Györgyi Farkas on bassoons.
-Most recetly she completed Post-Doctorate Master’s in Early Music at the Universität der Künste Berlin, studying with Christian Beuse.
+Dr. Koenig has performed with many different early music groups and is happiest collaborating in performances and projects with other musicians.
+She spends many hours playing music by dead composers in poorly heated churches, and sometimes gets lucky and performs in well heated spaces.
+Completely over educated, Dr Koenig has a bachelors, masters, and doctorate in Bassoon, studying with Kim Walker and Marc Vallon, at Indiana University and University of Wisconsin-Madison respectively.
+Additionally, she studied with Michael McCraw on bassoons and recorders and Györgyi Farkas on bassoons.
+Most recently she completed Post-Doctorate Master’s in Early Music at the Universität der Künste Berlin, studying with Christian Beuse.